Indian Institute of Management Raipur: Campus

-The IIM Raipur campus is situated across 200 acres in Atal Nagar, Naya Raipur, the new capital city of the state.
+The IIM Raipur campus is situated across 203 acres in Atal Nagar, Naya Raipur, the new capital city of the state.

 IIM Raipur subscribes to online resources such as ABI/ Inform Complete, Capitaline, EBSCO Business Source Complete, Prowess, Sciencedirect, Indiastat etc. The institute is a member of the Developing Library Network (DELNET) and the Indian National Digital Library in Engineering Sciences & Technology (INDEST).

-The campus also has a world class sports complex with swimming pool, squash court, GYM, shuttle badminton court, table tennis rooms and more sports facilities.
+The campus also has a sports complex with swimming pool, squash court, GYM, shuttle badminton court, table tennis rooms and more sports facilities.
 The institute also has outdoor sports facilities like Lawn tennis court, basketball court and a volleyball court just outside the sports complex.

 The hostel in the campus are single occupancies with attached bathroom with high end amenities.
 Also the maintenance of each individual hostel rooms have been outsourced to a contractor whose employees are available in the campus till 4PM along with carpenters and plumbers, scheduled doctor visits.